 GlassBox

-GlassBox is a compact Javascript User Interface (UI) library, which use Prototype and Script.aculo.us for some effects.
-With GlassBox you can build transparent border, colorful layouts and "Flash-like" effects.
+GlassBox is a lightweight JavaScript User Interface (UI) library, which use Prototype and Script.aculo.us for some effects.
+GlassBox lets you easily build lucent borders, colorful layouts and "Flash-like" effects.
 The GlassBox library ..

-Note: Use keyboard navigation: Keys 1-8 (display page), arrows left/right (previous/next page) and arrows up/down (Scroll content).
+Keyboard navigation: Keys 1-9 (display page), arrows left/right (previous/next page) and arrows up/down (Scroll content).

 1. Unzip the GlassBox.zip.
 Include the GlassBox script in the head section of your document: